Joseph the Hesychast: Death and burial

 A month before his burial, he claimed to have been informed of the exact time by the Virgin Mary herself.

-On 14 August 1959, he attended the holy vigil in honor of the Dormition of the Virgin Mary and took the Blessed Sacrament.
-He died from heart failure on August 15.
-He was laid to rest on 15 August 1959 in a tomb in the holy chapel of the Annunciation of the Virgin Mary in the New Skete of Mount Athos, near the Tower of the Skete.
-His sacred relics are kept in monasteries, including St. Anthony's Greek Orthodox Monastery in Florence, Arizona, United States.
+On 14 August 1959, he attended the vigil in honor of the Dormition of the Virgin Mary and took the Blessed Sacrament.
+He died from heart failure on 15 August.
+He was laid to rest that same day in a tomb in the chapel of the Annunciation of the Virgin Mary in the New Skete of Mount Athos, near the Tower of the Skete.
+His relics are kept in various monasteries, including St. Anthony's Greek Orthodox Monastery in Florence, Arizona, United States.

 Today, his tomb, enshrined in a chapel, can be visited at the northern edge of New Skete on Mount Athos.
 The hermitage of Saint Joseph the Hesychast, a hut on a cliff overlooking the sea, is located in a steep area with dense vegetation that is just north of Little Saint Anne's Skete.

 Canonization

-On 20 October 2019, Ecumenical Patriarch Bartholomew I of Constantinople announced the beatification of Elder Joseph the Hesychast at Karyes, Mount Athos.
+On 20 October 2019, Ecumenical Patriarch Bartholomew I of Constantinople announced the beatification of Joseph the Hesychast at Karyes, Mount Athos.
 His remains are kept in Vatopedi Monastery.
 On 9 March 2020, the Holy and Sacred Synod of the Ecumenical Patriarchate, by the Patriarchal and Synodal Act, inscribed Elder Joseph in the Holy Calendar of the Orthodox Church.

 Legacy

-His teachings and spiritual work are preserved in 65 letters published by the Holy Monastery of Philotheou, as well as in various books.
+His teachings and spiritual work are preserved in 65 letters published by the Monastery of Philotheou, as well as in various books.
 He is also known for his mystical approach to advocating for the use of the Jesus Prayer at Mount Athos.
-Elder Joseph the Hesychast played a key role in the repopulation of six monasteries at Mount Athos, as well as many nunneries in Greece.
+Joseph the Hesychast played a key role in the repopulation of six monasteries at Mount Athos, as well as many nunneries in Greece.

-His life and spiritual legacy are presented in a documentary film titled Elder Joseph the Hesychast (2019), which was produced, written and edited by the Holy Monastery of Vatopedi.
+His life and spiritual legacy are presented in a documentary film titled Elder Joseph the Hesychast (2019), which was produced, written and edited by the Monastery of Vatopedi.
 The documentary won four awards from the jury at the London Greek Film Festival in London.